Barre Class Calories Burned Calculator

 Muscle Fatigue

-Working a muscle to the point of "shaking" increases metabolic effort and energy expenditure.
+Working a muscle to the point of "shaking" increases metabolic effort and total energy expenditure [2].

 Hold Duration

-Longer isometric holds require constant energy to maintain form and tension.
+Longer isometric holds require constant energy to maintain form and tension against gravity.

 Use of Props

-Small hand weights, resistance bands, and balls add extra load, increasing the difficulty.
+Small hand weights, resistance bands, and Pilates balls add extra external load, increasing the difficulty.

 Range of Motion